cmu-delphi/delphi-epidata/docs/api/covidcast-signals/fb-survey.md

 3. daily, at the HRR (hospital referral region) level;
 4. daily, at the state level.

-Note that are possible as we have the ZIP code of the household from Q4 of the survey.
+These are possible because we have the ZIP code of the household from Q4 of the survey.
 Our current rule-of-thumb is to discard any estimate (whether at a county, MSA, HRR, or state level) that is based on fewer than 100 survey responses.
 When our geographical mapping data indicates that a ZIP code is part